How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 Use Sound to Muffle the Noisy Storm

 If you don't have a quiet place for your dog to chill or are having trouble distracting them, you can also try using other sounds to help muffle the thunder.
 You can do this by turning on music or the radio, using a white noise machine, or playing a TV show or movie at a louder volume.
-When you provide background noise, you're preventing your dog from being able to hone in on scary sounds as they normally would.
+When you provide background noise, you're preventing your dog from being able to hone in on scary sounds as they usually would.

 Practice Desensitization

 You can also use sound to practice desensitization with your pet!
 This method is more proactive and will likely be able to help your dog over time rather than giving more immediate results.
 You can practice this by playing the sound of storms for your dog.
 Start by finding a playlist on YouTube, Spotify, or Apple Music.

-Play the track at a very low volume while offering your dog lots of praise and high-value treats (like grilled chicken or carrot pieces).
-By slowly increasing the track volume over several weeks, this method can lessen or completely eliminate your dog's worry over thunderstorms.
+Play the track at a deficient volume while offering your dog lots of praise and high-value treats (like grilled chicken or carrot pieces).
+Slowly increasing the track volume over several weeks can lessen or completely eliminate your dog's worry over thunderstorms.

 Do I Need To Go to the Vet for My Dog's Storm Anxiety?

-When home remedies fail to help soothe your furry friend's worries, it may be time to seek out help from a vet.
+When home remedies fail to help soothe your furry friend's worries, it may be time to seek help from a vet.
 We also recommend going to the vet if your dog's anxiety is so extreme that they are hurting themselves, destroying property, or exhibiting other fearful behavior.
-In these cases, your vet may recommend other treatments, including solutions like anti-anxiety medication or behavior modification techniques.
+In these cases, your vet may recommend other treatments, including anti-anxiety medication or behavior modification techniques.

 Reading next